 Any less than $15 would not be enough to pay for basic needs such as food, housing, transportation, health care, let alone incidentals and emergencies.
 According to data from the Hawai‘i Department of Business, Economic Development & Tourism, the self-sufficiency income standard for a single adult with no children in 2016 was nearly $33,000 per year, or $15.84 per hour for full-time work with no weekdays off.
-The self-sufficiency wage for that same adult nearly doubles to $31.56 with the addition of a child.
+The self-sufficiency wage for that same adult rises to $27.00 per hour with the addition of a child.
 Due to the large disparity between the current minimum wage and a living wage, many individuals work two or more jobs to maintain a basic standard of living for themselves and their families.

 Isn’t $15 an awfully big increase?